Urology-Textbook.com

 Dosage of Terazosin

-2–10~mg orally once daily, titrate dosage after effect and side-effects, first week 1 mg, second week 2 mg, third week 5 mg, if necessary and possible fourth week 10 mg.
-Terazosin should be given before bedtime in the evening to reduce side effects.
+2–10 mg orally once daily, titrate dosage after effect and side-effects, first week 1 mg, second week 2 mg, third week 5 mg, if necessary and possible fourth week 10 mg.
+Terazosin should be given in the evening before bedtime to reduce side effects.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z